Reflex Sympathetic Dystrophy Therapy with Endless Pools®

 Idamarie Scimeca Duffy recently received the inaugural "Hero of Hope" award from the Reflex Sympathetic Dystrophy Syndrome Association.
 The story of her intractable illness - which has all of the highs and lows of a roller coaster ride - culminates with her walking after eight years in a wheelchair.
-Idamarie credits the Endless Pool with being "the thing that has helped turn this whole thing around."
+Idamarie credits her Endless Pools model with being "the thing that has helped turn this whole thing around."

 A traumatic injury is often the impetus for the onset of Reflex Sympathetic Dystrophy (RSD), although it is also thought to be triggered by any number of physiological circumstances, including infections, heart attack, and certain invasive surgical procedures.

 In Idamarie's case, the first indications of RSD followed a severe injury to her right foot in a 1984 accident involving a heavy metal door.
 After six years of misdiagnosis, Idamarie's condition was determined to be RSD, a neuromuscular and neurovascular affliction, and she underwent a sympathectomy operation to alleviate her symptoms.